 Potassium is a mineral that allows your nerves, cells, and muscles to function properly.
 Everyone needs this mineral, and it’s vital to overall health.

-Potassium is in many foods, including fruits and vegetables.
-The recommended amount of potassium to consume is 4,700 milligrams (mg) per day.
+Potassium is found in many foods, including fruits and vegetables.
+The recommended daily intake of potassium for adults is

 But some people may consume potassium in larger amounts.
 You may take potassium supplements while eating a high potassium diet.

 Or, you may take a medication that causes your kidneys to hold on to extra potassium.
 This allows the nutrient to accumulate in your bloodstream.

 Your potassium level can also increase if you have a condition that affects kidney function, such as chronic kidney disease or diabetes.
 This can make it difficult for your kidneys to filter excess potassium from your blood.